annhilati/playtime-limiter/concept.md

 - from the Plugin
   - time left
   - mode:
-    - active: normal behaviour, clock ticking
+    - ticking: normal behaviour, clock ticking
     - pause: clock not ticking
     - bypass: clock ticking but no punishment given
 - by permission